 The first of the elements to be discovered after ancient times was arsenic.
 Although the Greeks had known various arsenic compounds, Albertus Magnus in the 13th century was probably the first to state that arsenic contained a metal-like substance.
 Later writers sometimes thought of it as a "bastard" or semi-metal and used the name Arsenicum Rex.
 In 1604 the works of a supposed Benedictine monk named Basil Valentine appeared, describing the element antimony.
 Valentine was said to have written about 1470, but the work was "edited" by Tholde, a salt manufacturer from Halle, and it's now clear that Valentine was not a real person.
 The works attributed to him also mention bismuth.
 In 1556, half a century before the works attributed to Valentine were published, however, Georg Agricola, a German doctor, also described it in his book on metals.

-The increased activity in chemistry from the 18th century onwards produced, as might be expected, rapid progress in the discovery of new substances.
+The increased activity in chemistry from the eighteenth century onwards produced, as might be expected, rapid progress in the discovery of new substances.
 Some explanation of the lack of progress before that time may lie in the enormous influence of the Greek philosopher Aristotle.
 For well over a thousand years Aristotle's erroneous belief in the presence of four "elements" (earth, air, fore, and water) had bedeviled the progress of chemistry.
 While in many fields of knowledge the philosopher made important contributions, his influence in chemistry, largely unquestioned proved a serious handicap to the advancement of the science.

 Phosphorus was the next element to be discovered, by the German scientist Hennig Brand (1669).
 Half a century later Georg Brandt, a Swede, discovered cobalt.
 This heralded the Golden Age of the discovery of elements.
 In the same year (1735) as Brandt's success platinum was discovered by Ulloa.
 Over the next fifty years no less than ten elements had been put on the map: nickel (Axel Cronstedt), hydrogen (Cavendish), fluorine (Scheele), nitrogen (Daniel Rutherford), chlorine (Scheele), manganese (Gahn), oxygen (Priestley and Scheele), molybdenum (Hjelm), tellurium (von Reichenstein), and tungsten (d'Elhujar).
 The story of the discovery of oxygen is interesting, if only to demonstrate the almost haphazard way in which science sometimes progresses.
 Joseph Priestley, a notable scientist in many fields, succeeded in collecting oxygen by heating red oxide of mercury and showed that a candle burned brightly when exposed to it and that a mouse could breathe in it.
 So far his observation was correct.
 When he tried to fit these ideas into the traditional theory of burning, however, he found it rather difficult.
 According to the then current thought a burning candle was supposed to give out a substance known as phlogiston.
 Ordinary air, it was said, contained some phlogiston and was able to absorb a certain amount of it; after this it could not support burning.
 Priestley called his gas "dephlogisticated air" because burning took place so fiercely and lasted longer than in the air, and therefore he believed that to begin with it contained no phlogiston at all.
 The true facts about oxygen's part in the burning process were put forward a few years later by Lavoisier.
 At the same time as Priestley was working in England, Karl Scheele was carrying out experiments in Sweden on similar lines.
 Although he discovered oxygen about the same time, a three-year delay in the publication of his work caused Priestley to get most of the credit.
 In fact the situation is even more complicated than this.
 John Mayow, a Fellow of the Royal Society, is said to have obtained much the same results a century earlier, though he is rarely credited for his achievement.